tiberiuichim/presentations/volto-slate-advanced/slides.md

 ## Wishlist

-- a complete HTML transformation story
+- a complete HTML transformation story (soon to come)
 - better, more normalization rules, maybe based on typed schema
 - allow passing down a local configuration, for more specialized editors
 - refactor the ElementEditor ContextEditor implementation (persistentHelpers)